ministryofjustice/hmpps-architecture-as-code/decisions/interventions/0003-use-git-commits-to-explain-our-work.md

 ### Reviewing work

-When we develop software in team, we spend quite a lot of time reviewing other developers’ code.
+When we develop software in a team, we spend quite a lot of time reviewing other developers’ code.
 Sometimes, multiple developers will review a single pull request.
 We want to make sure that reviewing a pull request is not a time-consuming process.